 Crowned Heads by Thomas Tryon

-The book chronicles the stories of Hollywood stars and their life in Hollywood.
+Crowned Heads chronicles the stories of Hollywood stars and their life in Hollywood.
 There is the story of a mysterious actress who wants to be young forever.
-And there is one of a child actor, another actress who is on her way to self-discovery.
+And there is one of a child actor, and actress who is on her way to self-discovery.

 And finally, the actor, once known for elegance and wit, has to face the most horrible fate.

-Just like Reid’s novel, Crowned Heads goes deeps down to the dark secrets of Hollywood stars.
+Just like Reid’s novel, Crowned Heads goes deeps down into the dark secrets of Hollywood stars.

 ✅ You’ll love this post – 19 Books Like It Ends With Us